ten7/handbook.ten7.com/040-our-benefits.md

 Log your PTO time using the "TEN7 Time Off" project in Harvest.

-## Sick time
+## Personal Wellness time

-In addition to the PTO you accrue, you also receive 6 days (48h) on the first of every year.
-This is for unplanned time you need to take off because you are sick unexpectedly.
+In addition to the PTO you accrue, you also receive 6 Personal Wellness days (48h) on the first of every year.
+This is for time you need to take for anything health-related: doctors appts, illness, mental health and/or rest.

 ## Vaccinations